kevinyswong/kevinyswong.github.io/index.md

   Let us brave gender theorists set forth on the quest of our lives!
 Danger is its name!
-O waly, waly, the whole phenomenal world being our image, a monolithic complex of masculine will, represented in every force and obejct, we set ourselves the risk and adventure to the treacherous lands of the countryside, the land of ash and flame whence the masculine will was born and where its lord still holds sway; in our preparation, we summon everything we have in our power
+O waly, waly, the whole phenomenal world being our image, a monolithic complex of masculine will, represented in every force and object, we set ourselves the risk and adventure to the treacherous lands of the countryside, the land of ash and flame whence the masculine will was born and where its lord still holds sway; in our preparation, we summon everything we have in our power